Model flying in the European Union

 Before flying in the EU:

-- Register and apply for the e-ID number and put it on your models
+- Register in Switzerland and apply for the e-ID number and apply it to your models.

-- Inquire with the national federation or a local association about national additional regulations
+- Check with the national association or local club any additional requirements and regulations.

-The homepage of the European Model Flying Union under Implementation has a summary of national model aviation legislation for various EU countries and provides links to national associations and other sources of information.
+The homepage of the European Model Flying Union (EMFU) offers a summary of the national model flying legislation for various EU countries and links to the national associations and other sources of information.